Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 What cable do I need for public AC charging?

-• For 3-phase AC public chargers (up to 22kW): a 22kW Type 2 to Type 2 cable — the SuperVan will draw 11kW from any 3-phase AC post.
-These cables are backwards compitable with 7kW charges.
+The SuperVan uses a CCS2 combo port, with the Type 2 portion used for AC charging.
+We recommend a 22kW Type 2 to Type 2 cable in 5m — the SuperVan will draw its full 11kW from any 3-phase AC post, and the cable is backwards compatible with 7kW single-phase chargers.

 Charging port location

-Farizon SuperVan Vehicle-to-Load (V2L) — Power on the job
+Power on the job

-The Farizon SuperVan supports Vehicle-to-Load (V2L) as part of the optional Convenience Package.
-It provides a 3.3kW 240V outlet directly in the rear cargo compartment — handy for running tools, powering equipment on-site, or keeping devices charged without a generator.
+The SuperVan supports V2L as part of the optional Convenience Package — a 3.3kW 240V outlet in the rear cargo compartment for running tools, powering equipment on-site, or keeping devices charged without a generator.
+With a 67–83kWh LFP battery on board, the SuperVan has plenty of capacity to share on a long workday.

 Farizon SuperVan home charging FAQs (NZ)